V1929/Salary-Dashboard/README.md

 ## Conclusion

-The effort behind the dashboard was to provide and highlight my Excel skills.
-It also is to provide insights regarding salary, a count of, or number of jobs, then trends across various data-related job titles.
+The purpose behind the dashboard was to showcase my Excel skills while providing insights into salaries, job counts, and trends across various data-related job titles.

-Built with real-world data, this tool empowers users to make informed career decisions by exploring factors such as location and job type through interactive features.
-It provides a deeper understanding of the data analytics job market, aiming to assist professionals in planning their career paths effectively.
+Built with real-world data, this tool enables users to make informed career decisions by exploring factors such as location and job type through interactive features.
+It offers a comprehensive view of the data analytics job market, helping professionals plan their career paths more effectively.